This post may contain affiliate links. Please read our disclosure policy for more information.

-Aside from fixing furniture, I also developed money management skills by reading and educating myself on finance topics.
+To learn and improve my personal finance situation, I also developed money management skills by reading and educating myself on finance topics.

 Generally, when you know you’re challenging yourself to cut back, you tend to find more meaningful and fun things to do with your time